We need foster homes!!

 What would I be expected to do as a foster parent?

-Provide a clean, nurturing, indoor home for the dog.
+Provide a clean, nurturing, indoor home for the dog / cat

 Give medication as needed.
 We teach the inexperienced!

-Update the dog’s bio periodically, including pictures by emailing the info to us.
+Update your foster's bio periodically, including pictures by emailing the info to us.

 Bring the dog to adoption events whenever possible, if needed transport may be set up if you can’t make it

-Would I be responsible for finding the dog a permanent home?
+Would I be responsible for finding the dog / cat a permanent home?

-No – all dogs available for adoption are posted on Facebook and on our website with photos and their bio.
-We receive applications for the dogs through our website.
+No – all animals available for adoption are posted on Facebook and on our website with photos and their bio.
+We receive applications for the dogs/cats through our website.
 Our screening process includes an application and usually a home visit.

 What if I need to go out of town?

-With enough notice, we should be able to find another foster home to take your dog for the time being.
-In some circumstances, the dog may need to be boarded at our Veterinary Clinic.
+With enough notice, we should be able to find another foster home to take your dog/cat for the time being.
+In some circumstances, your foster may need to be boarded at our Veterinary Clinic.

 What if I already have pets of my own?

-If you are fostering a dog, we ask that they be introduced very slowly to your pets.
-Some dogs may never be able to be mingled with your own pets.
+If you are fostering, we ask that all fosters be introduced very slowly to your pets.
+Some dogs/cats may never be able to be mingled with your own pets.
 We will walk you through slow introductions and provide you with a crate.

-There are many variables when fostering; a dog could be in your home for one week, two months, or possibly longer.
+There are many variables when fostering; a dog/cat could be in your home for one week, two months, or possibly longer.

 Would I be responsible for my foster animal’s expenses?